 When you're actively engaged in working on something, lots of thoughts and ideas will come out, and you'll find good materials to share.

-The beginning of "Building in Public", like everything, is super hard.
+The beginning of "Building in Public", like everything, is going to be tough.

-It is highly likely to take months before there is any sign of progression.
-It is highly likely you'll want to give up because you don't see instant results and feel like talking to yourself all the time.
-It is highly likely it doesn't help with your business, product, or project.
+It is likely to take months before there is any sign of progress.
+It is highly likely you'll want to give up because you don't see instant results and you feel like you are talking to yourself the entire time.
+It is also highly likely it doesn't help with your business, product, or project.

 How long will it take?
 It is hard to say.

-Some creators who are good at experimenting, measuring, and improving can achieve results in 2 months.
-Some creators who blindly do it without reviewing their own strategy can achieve minimal results in 2 years.
+Some entrepreneurs who blindly do it without reviewing their own strategy can achieve minimal results in 2 years.

 Created and run by @MeetKevon